Silver Bulletin

 Share

 This is the landing page for QBERT1, our NFL quarterback rating system.
-As with our other landing pages, such as our polling averages, it’s best viewed on the web rather than over email or in the Substack App.
-You can bookmark the web link here.
+As with our other landing pages, it’s best viewed on the web rather than over email or in the Substack App.
 The charts and tables will be updated regularly, and some of the text will change too.

-The first thing you’ll always find on the page is our leaderboard of the top five quarterbacks as measured three ways: by their adjusted QBERT rating so far in 2025, by their WAR (wins above replacement), and then by their projected rating for the next week of the NFL season.
-The projected rating also incorporates data from previous years, and factors related to a QB’s age and experience.
+Here’s our leaderboard of the top five quarterbacks as measured three ways: by their adjusted QBERT rating so far in 2025, by their WAR (wins above replacement), and then by their projected rating for the next week of the NFL season.
+The projected rating also incorporates data from previous years and factors related to a QB’s age and experience.

 QBERT in a nutshell